AI & Privacy

 • Training: Web documents, code, mathematics

-Best For: Edge deployments, resource-constrained environments, and applications needing a small but capable model.
+Best For: Edge deployments, resource-constrained environments, and applications needing a small but capable model with Google's quality standards.

 CodeGemma (2B and 7B Parameters)